neondatabase/website/content/guides/next-upload-aws-s3.md

 DATABASE_URL="postgresql://neondb_owner:...@...-pooler.us-east-2.aws.neon.tech/neondb?sslmode=require"
 ```

-Mow, let's move on to creating an API route to obtain a presigned URL to upload objects to.
+Now, let's move on to creating an API route to obtain a presigned URL to upload objects to.

 ## Create a Presigned URL with Amazon S3 SDK